apibara/starknet-react/README.md

 After the installation is complete:

-- Run `yarn run dev` to start the development server.
+- Run `pnpm run dev` to start the development server.
 - Visit `http://localhost:3000` to view your StarkNet-powered application.

 ## Projects using StarkNet React